Unfiltered sunset. Every. Damned. Night.

 Gili Air, Indonesia

 This is Gili Air, West Nusa Tenggara, Lombok, Indonesia.
-“Gili” means “small island” and “Air” means “water”, in Indonesian.
-Of the three Gili islands in the immediate area, Gili Air has the least–saline water; hence its name.
+“Gili” means “small island” and, confusingly, “air” means “water” in Indonesian.
+Of the three Gili islands, Gili Air has the least–saline water; hence its name.

 There is no electricity on Gili Air, only two big generators.
-The power cuts out often, but most businesses have their own genny back-up now.
+The power cuts out often, but most businesses have their own genny back-up these days.